$\rm{C {\small IS}}^2$: A Simplified Commonsense Inference Evaluation for Story Prose: Diagnostic Tests

 Adding to \textsc{History} multiple sentences of the post-context gives \textsc{Mask X}, and modest score gains (35.9 vs 41.6 specific).
 However, adding to \textsc{History} just the one selected sentence \textit{X} gives \textsc{History+X}, which performs very closely to \textsc{Original} for both specific and general rules (70.7 vs 68.3 specific).
 Furthermore, comparing trends between dimensions 1-5 and 6-10, we find that 6-10 scores are mostly higher, for both general and specific, than 1-5.

 These results and their trends show that BLEU scores are highly contingent on having \textit{X} as input over all other sentences.
-The fine-tuned T5 models perform some CCI, but BLEU scores are hard to interpret and look unreliable.
-Does \~{}35.9\% specific for \textsc{History} mean it is half as good at CCI than \textsc{Original}, with 70.7\% specific?
-This is unlikely to be the case.
+Conflation always occurs for \textit{X}, since this is copied from the input, and conflation is also worse in cases where an incorrect statement \textit{Y} was generated but contains tokens that match the correct statement.
+We believe it is unlikely that achieving \textapprox 35.9 BLEU on specific rules for \textsc{History} would mean that it is half as good at CCI than \textsc{Original}, with 70.7 BLEU specific.
+We found that the fine-tuned T5 models perform some CCI, but BLEU scores are hard to interpret and can be unreliable.

 \paragraph{Specific vs. General Rule Performance} Table~\ref{tab:results} shows that both \textsc{Original} and \textsc{History+X} perform better for specific rules than general.
-This matches the results seen in \citet{mostafazadeh-etal-2020-glucose}, but is still interesting as one might expect that general would be easier -- we don't need to copy and memorize from the original input.

-However, for \textsc{History} and \textsc{Mask X}, which both omit \textit{X}, the opposite trend occurs.
-General is higher than specific, as would be intuitively expected.
+This matches the results seen in \cite{mostafazadeh-etal-2020-glucose}.
+However, for \textsc{History} and \textsc{Mask X}, which both omit \textit{X}, the opposite trend occurs; general is higher than specific.
 This shows that copying and paraphrasing from the original text is in fact a conflating factor in the LM's BLEU performance.